rusticata/tls-parser/README.md

 ## Overview

 tls-parser is a parser for the TLS protocol.
-The parser supports protocols SSLv3 to TLSv1.2 (in particular, TLSv1.3 is supported and implemented as draft 23.
+The parser supports protocols SSLv3 to TLSv1.2.
+TLSv1.3 is supported and implemented as draft 23.

 The parser is based on [nom](https://github.com/rusticata/tls-parser) (see nom's documentation for return and